 The more diverse cast works in the show’s favor.
 Jimmy Olsen and Perry White are now black while Lois is of Korean descent, plus the Newsboy Legion is the Newskid Legion made of different genders and ethnicities.
 Some villains from the comics here are misunderstood like The Brain and Monsieur Mallah who are a disembodied brain and an intelligent talking gorilla that are now a gay cross-species romantic couple.
 Even Mr. Mxyzptlk is remade into a mostly different character with blue skin and pointy ears who in this show is more of a multiversal agent of chaos that fights against the orderly efforts of the Lois League.
 Lex Luthor is also reimagined as beginning as Ivo’s assistant who would become a major thorn in Superman’s side as a secondary bad guy that rises through the ranks to become an archenemy.

 Clark and Lois’ relationship is given a new coat of paint in the manner of a background romance in a standard action anime that is brought to the front as the driving force of the story, making this series both a shojo and shonen-inspired American cartoon.
-In most past situations, Lois’s efforts were either to boost her reporting career or get her even further into Superman’s arms, but here she is a little more conscious of the world around and the part she plays in it.
-Lois also exhibits the generic hypocrisy her character is infamous for when she gets steamed at Clark for lying about his secret identity just a few episodes after Lois admitted to lying to Perry White while trying to cover a story of killer robots.
+In most past situations, Lois’s efforts were either to boost her reporting career or get her even further into Superman’s arms, but here she is a little more conscious of the world around her and the part she plays in it.
+Lois also exhibits the generic hypocrisy her character is infamous for when she gets steamed at Clark for lying about his secret identity just a few episodes after Lois herself admitted to lying to Perry White while trying to cover a story of killer robots.
 The blossoming love of Clark and Lois echos your average high school romance that makes up numerous anime titles while ditching the obligatory additional harem love intertests.

 Mecha anime equally holds sway here too.
 The Parasite suit is clearly a remodeled body armor version of Unit-01 from Evangelion.
 Brainiac robots are designed to look like something out of Metroid.
 Even some background robots were obviously borrowed from Gurren Lagan’s torso-themed mecha.